MarcelGeo/python-messages-apple-mobility/README.md

 # python-messages-apple-mobility
 Parsing and messages emmiting for apple mobility data on page https://www.apple.com/covid19/mobility

+The url for downloading data is changing by distributor, feel free to change it to actual in tasks.py.

 Script will output message for last processed day and merge data in database (PostgreSQL) for future manipulation.

 ## Example of messages from 7.5.2020 (data are available until 5.5.2020)